 Consideration must be real and not illusory.

-Illegal or immoral acts are not considered as a consideration.
+Illegal or immoral acts are not considered.

 Let us explain the essential elements of consideration in detail.